About

 It started with my own tax return.

-I own a rental in Auckland — a flatting setup, the kind where I live in the house with tenants and have to apportion shared costs between private use and rental use.
-The first year I tried to do it properly, I went straight to the source: IRD's own guidance, the floor-area method for shared rooms, the flat 50% rule for common areas, the interest-deductibility rules that were still being phased in at the time.
-I lost most of a weekend.
-Then another the year after, working through the same calculations from scratch.
+I own a rental in Auckland — a flatting setup, the kind where I live in the house with tenants and apportion shared costs between private use and rental use.
+When I sat down to file my first IR3, I went straight to the source: IRD's own guidance, the floor-area method for shared rooms, the flat 50% rule for common areas, the interest-deductibility rules.
+By the time I had a working spreadsheet, I'd lost most of a weekend — and realised I'd be redoing this every year, every time the rules shifted.

 So I did what software engineers do when something is repetitive: I went looking for a tool.
-What I found was underwhelming.
 Most property-management apps don't know what flatting is.
-The accounting platforms are built for businesses with bookkeepers, not someone with a single rental and an IR3 to file.
-The rules themselves — deductions, floor-area apportionment, interest limitation, depreciation, ring-fencing — are thorough but scattered across IRD pages, accountant blogs, and the occasional well-informed Reddit thread.
+Accounting platforms are built for businesses with bookkeepers, not someone with a single rental and an IR3 to file.
+The rules themselves are thorough but scattered across IRD pages, accountant blogs, and the occasional Reddit thread.

 So I built Zelvo — first for my own property, then, once it was actually saving me time, for anyone else still doing this by hand.